costoffreedom/costoffreedom-book/book/affordances/transdisciplinarity.md

 luck of living in such a privileged environment with freedom of expression.
-My only social cost has been exclusion by conservative people from whom I needed neither approval nor friendship, and this doesn't even happen so much anymore since openness is becoming more politically correct and even hyped in Western culture.</p>
+My only social cost has been exclusion by conservative people from whom I needed neither approval nor friendship, and this doesn’t even happen so much anymore since openness is becoming more politically correct and even hyped in Western culture.</p>

 <p>To newcomers wondering if the cost in terms of time and efforts is